dnvriend/akka-persistence-query-extensions/README.md

 ## akka.stream.integration.xml.XMLParser
 It should be easy to write XML parsers to process large XML files efficiently.
-Most often this means reading the XML sequentially, parsing a known XML fragment and converting it to DTO's using case classes.
+Most often this means reading the XML sequentially, parsing a known XML fragment and converting it to DTOs using case classes.
 For such a use case the `akka.stream.integration.xml.XMLParser` should help you get you up and running fast!

 For example, let's process the following XML: